Never stop exploring. Earlswood is a small but picturesque location in Solihull, in the county of Warwickshire, in the West Midlands.

 The town’s lakes and canals form inspiring scenery.
 Stroll along the towpath, bring your fishing gear and reel in a catch or sign up for some sailing classes from the local boat club and get out on the water.
 Pack your binoculars and get to know the local wildlife.
-Here you can see tufted ducks and widgeons, or even a lesser spotted woodpecker.
+Try to spot the tufted ducks and widgeons, or even a lesser spotted woodpecker.

 Explore further afield with a visit to Birmingham, just half an hour away by car.
 The city’s fascinating museum and art gallery celebrates local history and hosts important art collections, not to mention Egyptian mummies and other interesting exhibits.
 On the outskirts, see a concert or exhibition at the NEC and Genting area.
 There’s also the famous Edgbaston Cricket Ground, which hosts International Tests and Warwickshire domestic matches.